 of Kentucky.
 Lexington, Kentucky.

-BY COMMAND 0E LIEUTENANT GENERAL MILES:
+BY COMMAND OF LIEUTENANT GENERAL MILEs:

 H. C. CORBIN,